 As you approach retirement,

-it is important to consider both principal and income protection solutions, such as annuities, which may provide more asset protection than traditional investments.
-Annuities are typically purchased to provide a consistent, reliable stream of income
+it is important to consider both principal and income protection solutions that may provide more asset protection than traditional investments.
+Annuities — one example you may consider, depending on your individual circumstances — are typically purchased to provide a consistent, reliable stream of income

 in retirement.
 Depending on the type of annuity purchased, in addition to income, it can provide a fixed annual return or protection when markets are going down.